1938 Auckland Rugby League season: Round 7

 Jack Hemi (Manukau) was key in Manukau's win with his goal kicking and field kicking.

 New Zealand representatives, Jack and Dick Smith were both absent for North Shore after their father died during the week.
 Both teams wore white armbands as a mark of respect.
 Mt Albert were outplayed "in all departments" and despite the fact that Richmond lost Frank Furnell, Merv Devine, and Lyndsay Jack to injury in the first half their replacements George Tittleton, Hilton, and Trevor Bramley fitted in well into their back combination.
 Tittleton was "easily the best wing on the ground".
 His brother Wally "again shone in all-round play", while Roy Powell was good at halfback.
 The opposing hookers, Bert Leatherbarrow (Mt Albert), and Jack Satherley (Richmond) both hooked well.
 Manukau beat City 23–19 with Jack Hemi's four conversions helping them to the win.
 City started the second half strongly, led by Bob Banham who had been transferred their by Auckland Rugby League from North Shore.
 They scored three tries in quick succession and got within one point of Manukau.
 Manukau scored a try to Joe Broughton following a brilliant run by Tommy Chase.
 Hemi "played a fine game" at fullback and turned defence into attack through his lengthy kicking.
 In their forwards Angus Gault "was the pick".
 The City hooker, Leslie Wehner was their best.
-The match between Marist and Papakura on the numebr 2 ground never reached great heights.
+The match between Marist and Papakura on the number 2 ground never reached great heights.
 Reginald Haslam had dropped back to fullback for Marist, until Robert Grotte dropped back there "obviously nursing himself" before the Australian tour.
 With Haslam moving back to his natural centre three quarter position their superiority "became obvious".
 Marist led 11–2 after Gordon Midgley kicked and the Papakura fullback made a mess of it allowing Grotte to score.
 The Papakura forwards rallied and made two "spirited attacks" which they scored from though J McInnes just failed to convert them and Marist held on to win.
 Phil Donovan was the best Marist back and played well at halfback when Grotte moved out.
 For Papakura, John Fogarty was "outstanding" in the forwards.
 In Ponsonby's 16–7 win over North Shore at the Devonport Domain, their centre three quarter Brian Riley "played a brilliant game... and was in every movement which penetrated the defence.
 His two tries came from "clever individual efforts".
 Jack Campbell on the wing "played a fine game and is a most promising player".
 He would transfer to Canterbury the following year and be selected for the New Zealand team to tour England.
 Frank Halloran played his best game of the season at halfback.
 In the Ponsonby forwards L Cootes was "outstanding".
 In the North Shore backs, Verdun Scott at fullback "was easily the best player for fullback".
 George Zane-Zaninovich was good at first five eighth while Ivor Stirling was prominent on defence at halfback.
 In their forward Arthur Sowter was singled out as "the pick".